Is GO Markets legit?

-Whether a financial provider like GO Markets is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like GO Markets is legit a very relevant question one can have.
 After all you trust GO Markets with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider GO Markets reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider GO Markets legit in your individual circumstances.
 We also compared GO Markets with two similar brokers.

 |Broker listed on stock exchange||No||No||No|